Contraction of Locally Differentially Private Mechanisms: Applications

-\end{lemma} Our lower bound has revealed an interesting phase transition: the sample complexity of the binary hypothesis testing appears to be dependent on the Hellinger distance instead of the total variation distance as $e^\eps \ge \Omega \left( \frac{H^2(P, Q)}{\tv^2(P, Q)} \right)$. {Furthermore, when $e^\eps$ is large, our result has made a constant-factor ($1/\Upsilon_\eps$) improvement as compared to the non-private lower bound. } Finally, we remark that a recent paper has shown that our lower bound is in fact optimal (up to a constant factor) for any $\eps \ge 0$ if $P$ and $Q$ are binary.
+\end{lemma} Our lower bound reveals an interesting phase transition: the sample complexity of the binary hypothesis testing appears to be dependent on the Hellinger distance instead of the total variation distance as $e^\eps \ge \Omega \left( \frac{H^2(P, Q)}{\tv^2(P, Q)} \right)$. {Furthermore, when $e^\eps$ is large, our result has made a constant-factor ($1/\Upsilon_\eps$) improvement compared to the non-private lower bound. } Recently, \newhz{Pensia} et al. \cite{Assadi_BHT} formalized these observations and demonstrated that the lower bound in Lemma~\ref{lemma:BHT_SampleComplexity} is in fact optimal (up to a constant factor) for any $\eps \ge 0$ if $P$ and $Q$ are binary, that is,